wp-plugins/login-page-styler/readme.txt

 There are no FAQ just yet

 == Screenshots ==
-1. New look for Wp login page with login page styler
+1. New look for Wp login page with login page styler.</b></b>
-2. Another new look for Wp login  page,customized by Login Page Styler
-3. Settings Page
+For more screenshots visit: <a href="http://web-settler.com/login-page-styler/">Screenshots</a>

 == Changelog ==
 Not yet.